 Support is offered through a range of initiatives such as one to one tuition, extra curriculum sessions in maths and English, support for children to attend school trips and school journeys.

 Pupil premium children identified as musically enthusiastic or talented are in receipt of additional music lessons in the following instruments; clarinet, guitar and brass.
 In order to raise aspiration for our advanced brass players, they are receiving additional tuition with a view to working towards grade 1.

 Some children are supported socially, emotionally and to encourage punctuality and attendance through places at the breakfast and after school club.
 The school has a dedicated pastoral care team.
-Pupil premium funding contributes to a percentage of the costs of employing a full time Learning Mentor and a part-time Nurture Lead.
+Pupil premium funding contributes to a percentage of the costs of employing a full time Learning Mentor and a part-time Nurture focussed teaching assistant.
 Pupil premium funding is also used to buy in specialist support including play therapy and counselling.

 The Government has also provided schools with a sum of money known as 'catch up premium'.
 This funding is used to support pupils' education recovery.
-Like the pupil premium we take a tiered approach to its use.
-Please see the Catch Up Premium Strategy for how the funding is being used.

 The strategy has been updated and reflects the impact and review of our strategy 2019 -20.
 Due to the pandemic there has been no statutory data to reflect outcomes for children.
 We have based this strategy on successful elements from 2019-20 and our own careful review of progress and attainment information gathered from assessment tasks and teachers formative assessment.